manueldziuba/simple-fullstack-app/README.md

 Docker will start up with a Postgres database container and a container running Node.js and the app (server + client).
 The second command shows the application logs.

+To directly see made changes in Angular (client), you can use the following command (in the project's root folder) to bring up a separated webserver with watcher:

+	ng serve --port 5001

+So you can open http://localhost:5001/ for the frontend and http://localhost:5000/api/data for the backend in parallel (running in Docker)!